Parliamentary Office of Science and Technology: History

 P&S members (Sir Ian Lloyd MP, Sir Trevor Skeet MP, Sir Gerry Vaughan MP, Lords Kennet, Gregson and Flowers among others) visited already established organisations in the US, Germany and France, and this reinforced their view that modern Parliaments needed their own ‘intelligence’ on science and technology-related issues.
-Initially they asked the then Thatcher government to fund such services at Westminster but were asked first to demonstrate a real need.
+Initially, they asked the then Thatcher government to fund such services at Westminster but were asked first to demonstrate a real need.
 This led to the P&S creating a charitable foundation to raise funds from P&S members.

 The parliamentary reaction was positive and led to the appointment of a first Director, Dr Michael Norton.
 In 1989, POST was formally established as a charitable foundation, though not an internal part of Parliament.

 POST had attracted more resources by 1992 and then recruited 3 specialist science advisers and began its fellowship programme with the UK research councils.

-In 1992 the House of Commons Information Committee, supported by the House of Lords, recommended that Parliament should itself fund POST for 3 years, and a subsequent review in 1995 extended this for a further 5 years.
+In 1992, the House of Commons Information Committee, supported by the House of Lords, recommended that Parliament should itself fund POST for 3 years, and a subsequent review in 1995 extended this for a further 5 years.
 This was the result of POST demonstrating real interest and demand from MPs and peers.

 POST's financial reliance on donations from bodies external to Parliament, even those as prestigious as the Royal Society, had always slightly compromised the perceived independence of the office.

-From 1997 the chair of the POST board was appointed by government Whips.
-Since then, chairs have been Dr Ian Gibson MP 1997-2001, Dr Phyllis Starkey MP 2001-2005, and Dr Ashok Kumar MP 2005-2010.
-Dr Kumar died shortly before the UK 2010 General Election.
-Since then, subject to parliamentary approval, the Chair of POST has been Adam Afiyie, MP.

-In 1998 Professor David Cope took over as Director of POST.
-He guided the Office towards the goal of establishing POST as a permanent office of the UK Parliament - and dramatically expanded its staffing, wider links and more general recognition of its role as a special, distinctive, institution that the UK Parliament had agreed, enthusiastically, to endorse.